Dawn Richard: 2009–2011: Diddy-Dirty Money and The Prelude to a Tell Tale Heart

-In 2009, Richard began working with Bad Boy Records, writing for artist Cassie and Combs himself.
+In 2009, Richard began working with Bad Boy Records, writing for artist Cassie Ventura and Combs himself.
 Soon after Danity Kane's breakup, Richard was featured in a commercial for the opposition of California's Prop 8.
 Richard became a member of the Diddy-Dirty Money collective, which includes Combs and singer-songwriter Kalenna Harper.
 She featured in Keri Hilson's video for "The Way You Love Me" as "Money".
 She is the first member of Danity Kane to have released professional music under a major label after their split, with the Dirty Money album.

 During 2010, Richard started putting the finishing touches on her mixtape, The Prelude to A Tell Tale Heart.
 Before the full mix-tape release Richard released a few songs, including "Me Myself & Y", which she released as a promotional single on globalgrind.com.
 Others are "These Tears", a heavy ballad, and "Let Love In", another ballad with heavy vocal harmonies.
 The mixtape The Prelude to A Tell Tale Heart (alternate title: #ATellTaleHeart) was released on February 7, 2011, on her official website.
 It contains 15 tracks.
 It was called "the prelude to..." because there will also be an official debut studio album by Dawn Richard entitled A-Tell Tale Heart, which she has been working on for three years.
 She worked with Trendsetter (the producer) on a few tracks for that album.

 On June 19, 2011, a buzz track entitled "Stuck on Mad" was released to the public. followed by a release of a remix to Frank Ocean's "Novacane".
 The remix, which was co-written by songwriter Intyce, hit the internet on June 21, 2011, and reached over 5,000 downloads within a few hours.